-You will need to find a suitable vacancy from the list available here.
-You can apply online using the online application form or you can request a paper application form by calling the volunteer team on 01473 707016.
+Once you have found a volunteer vacancy that you prefer, you can apply online using the online application form or you can request a paper application form by calling the volunteer team on 01473 707939.
 Once we receive your application we will pass it to the relevant department for consideration.

 For all of our roles an interview is essential as we sometimes have many people apply.
 If you have added other roles you are interested in and you are unsuccessful in your first choice we will try and match you to another suitable role.